-In all cases, the Attorney General shall make the final decision on whether to authorize the withdrawal of a notice of intention to seek the death penalty.
-Until such a decision is made, the United States Attorney should proceed with the case as initially directed by the Attorney General.
-As with all communications between United States Attorneys and the Department of Justice, the fact that a withdrawal request has been made is confidential and may not be disclosed to any party outside the Department of Justice and its investigative agencies.
+The Attorney General shall make the final decision on whether to authorize the withdrawal of a notice of intention to seek the death penalty upon any request made or endorsed by the United States Attorney or Assistant

+Attorney General.
+Until such a decision is made, the United States Attorney or Assistant Attorney General should proceed with the case as initially directed by the Attorney General.
+The fact that a withdrawal request has been made is confidential and may not be disclosed to any party outside the Department of Justice and its investigative agencies.